Quick Answer

 - The issuer must take reasonable steps to prevent further distribution during the 30-day pre-filing window

-- Not available to underwriters; not available for business-combination transactions, business development companies (BDCs), blank-check companies, or penny-stock issuers
+- Not available to underwriters; not available for business-combination transactions, shell companies (other than a business-combination shell), blank-check companies, or penny-stock issuers

 The 30-day buffer protects against gun-jumping liability for routine corporate communications.
-The issuer can run its ordinary investor-relations and customer communications more than 30 days out, then go silent on the offering once the 30-day window closes.
+The issuer can run its ordinary investor-relations and customer communications more than 30 days out; once the 30-day window closes, this particular safe harbor no longer applies, though the issuer may still be able to rely on the regularly-released-information safe harbors for qualifying ordinary-course disclosures.

 Exam Tip: Gotchas